b-steve/ascr/README.md

 If there are any errors with the installation or in the above tests please get in touch using the contact details below.

-NOTE: Model fitting will not work on OSX in version 2.2.1 of `ascr`.
-A workaround is to create the ADMB executable yourself:
+NOTE: OS X users will create the ADMB executable themselves:

 1. Download and install [ADMB](http://www.admb-project.org/downloads/).
 2. In R, run `system.file(package = "ascr")` to find the directory where `ascr` is installed.
 3. Navigate to this directory in a terminal, then to the subirectory `ADMB/src`.
 4. Run `admb secr`.
-5. This will create an executable.
+5. This will create an executable named `secr`.
 Move it to the subdirectory `ADMB/bin/mac`.
 6. Test that the executable works using the `test.ascr()` code above.

 ## References